 Car Seat Rules

-- Frontier Airlines lets you use the AMSafe Aviation C.A.R.E.S. child safety harness if it has the right FAA label.
+Frontier Airlines also accepts the AMSafe Aviation C.A.R.E.S. child safety harness, as long as it carries the proper FAA certification label.

-- The CARES harness is for kids who weigh from 22 to 44 pounds and can sit up straight by themselves during the flight.
+The CARES harness is designed for children weighing between 22 and 44 pounds who can sit upright on their own during the flight.

 Seating Restrictions for Infant Car Seats

-- You cannot put car seats in the first row of the aircraft.
+• Car seats are not permitted in the first row of the aircraft.

 Frontier Airlines Check-In Policy for Infants